bismuthfoundation/Pawer-discord-bot/commands.md

 *amount* or *all*
 *optional message (data)*

-> all does **not** work yet

-Send an amount of coins from wallet to a particular address.
+Sends an amount of coins from wallet to a particular address.
 No confirmation is required.
 Tx fees are taken from your wallet.
 When using *all* instead of an amount, the total sent will be your balance less the fees.